sqlcipher/android-database-sqlcipher/README.md

 ### Building

 In order to build `android-database-sqlcipher` from source you will need both the Android SDK, Gradle, and the Android NDK.
-We currently recommend using Android NDK version `r15c`, however we plan to update to a newer NDK release when possible.
-To complete the `make` command, the `ANDROID_NDK_ROOT` environment variable must be defined which should point to your NDK root.
+We currently recommend using Android NDK version `r20`.
+To complete the `make` command, the `ANDROID_NDK_HOME` environment variable must be defined which should point to your NDK root.
 Once you have cloned the repo, change directory into the root of the repository and run the following commands:

 ```
 # this only needs to be done once